 Extreme Heat Conditions Expected This Weekend

-Tips to avoid illnesses or heat related injuries include drinking water, wearing light-colored and loose fitting clothing and avoid staying outdoors for a long period of time.
+Tips to avoid illnesses or heat related injuries include drinking water, wearing light-colored and loose fitting clothing, and avoiding staying outdoors for a long period of time.

 In addition, the Bemidji Fire Department states that in the past 24 hours, crews have responded to 12 emergency calls, seven of which were fire related.